liz3/ledit/README.md

 * `$selection_content` - if active the content of the current selection, note that the selection can contain new line characters, if not active this is a empty string `""`.

 ### Vim mode
-Ledit does support a limited set of vim motions using the `vim_mode`, this is because ive been using vim motions and wanted my editor to support it.
+Ledit does support a limited set of vim motions using the `vim_mode` setting, this is because ive been using vim motions and wanted my editor to support it.
 Enabling the vim mode drastically changes how the key mapping works, the emacs like keybindings are hardcoded in the main.cc file, since vim motions are a lot more complex then that, they are seperated and you can actually edit them.

-There are a lot of unspported options but most of the basics do work.
+There are a lot of unsupported options but most of the basics do work.

 #### Commands:
 The way the command input works is most cases is that you use something like `:e` and press enter, the editor will then switch into the existing implementation for the emacs mode and prompt again, i am aware this isn't entirely convinient but it was a loooot less work to implement and it was already a lot.
-There are some commands where this is supported though,
+There are some commands where direct arguments are supported though,

 ```
 :b - switch buffer